icons8/lunacy-docs/docs/components_new.md

 You can easily reset all of these overrides by pressing <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > in the **Component** section, like in the demo above.

-Here’s a full list of layers and properties you can create overrides for (depending on the layer types it contains):
+Here’s a full list of layers and properties you can create overrides for:

 - Fills and images
 - Text content and properties